Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Preliminaries

-Theorem \ref{thm:1} does not provide a true global convergence result since the set $\mX_{\epsilon,\nu,\eta}\times \Lambda_{\epsilon,\nu,\eta}$ has to be small around $(\tx, \tlambda)$.
-Within the neighborhood, the result matches \cite[Theorem 3.13]{Berahas2021Sequential} and \cite[Theorem 3.3]{Na2021Adaptive}.
-In addition to requiring a good initialization point, a clear drawback of the scheme introduced in this section is the lack of adaptivity.
-The parameters $\epsilon, \nu$ are fixed without~any adjustment~according to the iterates.
-The stepsize sequence $\{\alpha_t\}_t$ is prespecified and deterministic, which is likely to be either conservative or~aggressive.

-Achieving adaptivity on $\nu$ is straightforward, since there is no lower bound on $\nu$.
-We can enlarge the perturbed feasible set $\mT_{\nu}$ by increasing $\nu$ whenever~we observe $\bx^t \notin \mT_{\nu}$.
-However, adaptivity on $\epsilon$ is critical and challenging. \begin{enumerate}[label=(\alph*),topsep=0pt] \itemsep{0.0em} \item By Lemma \ref{lem:6}, if the prespecified $\epsilon$ is too large, the SQP direction may not be a descent direction, even close to a KKT point.

-\item By the exact property of augmented Lagrangian \citep[Theorem 5.3]{Pillo2002Augmented}, there is a deterministic threshold of $\epsilon$ to ensure the equivalence between a stationary point of augmented Lagrangian and a KKT point of Problem \eqref{pro:1}.
-If $\epsilon$ is large, it is possible that we converge to a stationary point of $\mL_{\epsilon, \nu, \eta}$, but not a KKT point of \eqref{pro:1}. \end{enumerate} In Section \ref{sec:4}, we refine the scheme introduced here.
-In particular, we globalize the scheme by providing an alternative, back up search direction, such as a Newton step or a steepest descent step of $\mL_{\epsilon, \nu, \eta}$.
-If the SQP system is not solvable or is solvable, but does not generate a descent direction, we search along the alternative direction to keep decreasing the merit function.
-However, since the SQP direction usually enjoys a fast local rate, we prefer to preserve it as much as possible.
-In addition, we adaptively set $\epsilon, \nu$ and deploy a stochastic line search to select the stepsize~$\alpha_t$.
+In the next section, we exploit the introduced augmented Lagrangian merit function \eqref{equ:aug:Lagrange} and the active-set SQP direction \eqref{equ:SQP:direction} to design a StoSQP~scheme~for Problem \eqref{pro:1}.
+We will adaptively choose proper $\epsilon$ and $\nu$ (recall that $\eta>0$ can be any positive number in this paper), incorporate stochastic line search to select the stepsize, and globalize the scheme by utilizing a safeguarding direction (e.g., Newton or steepest descent step) of the merit function $\mL_{\epsilon,\nu,\eta}$.
+If the system \eqref{equ:SQP:direction} is not solvable, or is solvable but does not generate a descent direction, we search along the alternative direction~to~decrease~the~merit~function.
+However, since $\Delta_t$ usually enjoys a fast local rate (see \cite[Proposition 8.3]{Pillo2002Augmented} for a local analysis of $(\Delta\bx_t, \tDelta\bmu_t, \tDelta\blambda_t)$ and Remark \ref{rem:1}), we prefer to preserve $\Delta_t$ as much as possible.